arangodb/arangodb/Documentation/Books/AQL/ExecutionAndPerformance/ExplainingQueries.md

 return the execution plan and some information about what optimizations could be applied to the query.
 The query will not be executed.

-Explaining a query can be achieved by calling the [HTTP REST API](../../HTTP/AqlQuery/index.html).
+Explaining a query can be achieved by calling the [HTTP REST API](../../HTTP/AqlQuery/index.html) or via the arangosh.
-A query can also be explained from the ArangoShell using `ArangoStatement`'s `explain` method.
+A query can also be explained from the ArangoShell using the `ArangoDatabase`'s `explain` method or in detail via `ArangoStatement`'s `explain` method.

+### Inspecting query plans

+The `explain` method of `ArangoStatement` as shown in the next chapters creates very verbose output.
+To get a human-readable output of the query plan

+#### Executing an instrumented query

+For a human readable output you can execute `db.explain(<query>, <bind-vars, {profile:2})` in the arangosh.

+### Execution plans in detail

 By default, the query optimizer will return what it considers to be the *optimal plan*.
 The optimal plan will be returned in the `plan` attribute of the result.
 If `explain` is